ChronoZaga/Game-Mode/README.md

 -Sets high performance power plan

--Sets Nvidia digital vibrance to 60% (Using embedded DVChange.exe by eXist73)
+-Sets Nvidia digital vibrance to 60%

 -Turns the sound volume up to 100% (with "volume up" virtual keyboard button presses)

 -Toggles HDR On (with "win+alt+B" virtual keyboard button presses)

--Launches any program listed in the INI file
+-Launches any program user listed in the INI file

 -Plays a sound to verify speakers/headphones are working
 ___________________________________________________________________________________________________________________